Ina Eloise Young: Career

-At the 1908 World's Championship Games (World Series), Tim Murnane of the Boston Globe stated the following: "At one game in Detroit I was sandwiched between two celebrated characters.
+At the 1908 World's Championship Games (World Series), Tim Murnane of The Boston Globe stated the following: "At one game in Detroit I was sandwiched between two celebrated characters.
 On one side was Battling Nelson, the man of jabs and uppercuts, on the other side was Miss Ina E. Young, representing a Trinidad, Colo. newspaper...Miss Young proved an excellent scorer, was familiar with every inside play and surprised me with the knowledge of the game.
 The lady was making a tour of the east reporting the important baseball and football games for the enterprising Colorado papers."
-After the Cub's series victory in 1908, treasurer Tim Murnane of the newly formed Baseball Writers Association nominated Ina as an honorary member.
+After the Cubs' series victory in 1908, treasurer Tim Murnane of the newly formed Baseball Writers Association nominated Ina as an honorary member.
 She was approved and gained access to all American and National League ballparks with her membership.

 After her time as sporting editor of the Chronicle-News in Trinidad, Colorado, Ina worked for the Fort Worth Record in Texas and The Denver Post in Colorado.
 She also covered the 1911 World Series.

 Life

 Ina Eloise Young was born in Brownwood, Texas on February 22, 1881.
 Her parents were Louisa and Robert Young.
 Ina was a middle child with an older sister Zoe (born 1879) and a younger brother Robert Jr. (born 1883).
 By 1889, the Young family resided in Trinidad, Colorado where Ina grew up riding horses and was frequently pictured holding her riding crop.
 "I ride horseback, but all western girls do that.
 In covering events that happen in the mining camps around here a horse is the quickest method of transportation."
 Ina played basketball and fenced at the University of Colorado at Boulder but despite good grades, left college and began working at the Chronicle-News in Trinidad.
 In 1904, she met her future husband Carleton Kelley, a National Guardsman, while covering a miners strike.
 After the wedding, they resided in Denver and Ina Kelley worked at The Denver Post and was also the official scorer for the Grizzlies, a minor league baseball team.
-In 1912, they moved to Riverside, CA. The Kelleys had two daughters, Kathleen and Patricia.
-Ina passed away in early May 1949 at the home of her daughter Patricia in Arlington, Virginia.
+In 1912, they moved to Riverside, California.
+The Kelleys had two daughters, Kathleen and Patricia.
+Ina died on May 2, 1949, at the home of her daughter Patricia in Arlington, Virginia.